OwlsDontTalk/AlgorythmsAndDataStructures/data-structures/queue/README.md

 2. **Event Queue in JavaScript**: Used in the event loop to manage asynchronous events.
 3. **Queue in Networking**: Manage packet transmission in the order they arrive.
 4. **Simulation Systems**: Model real-world systems like airport check-in or bank queues.
+5. **EventBus**: Sequentially handle events published by different parts of an application, ensuring that events are processed in the order they arrive.

 ---